arubhardwaj/disambiguation/stepWiseConstruction.md

 In this file there are 494830 unique for the inventor disambiguated.

 This file was exported and saved as disambig_apps.csv.
+Due to RAM issues, I had to export data in CSV, RDS or RDA format after each step.

 # Step-2